 What is the impact on the daily life of a woman with breast cancer?

 “Inevitably it will put his life on hold for a number of weeks.
 A number of months.
-Nevertheless, what is very important, and particularly through this month of pink October which is raising women’s awareness of screening, is that we know that when breast cancer is screened, diagnosed, very early, even though it doesn’t make people talk about him, when he’s very young, well, we know that it’s a cancer that we’re going to take care of very well, that we’re going to cure.
+Nevertheless, what is very important, and particularly through this month of pink October which is raising women’s awareness of screening, is that we know that when breast cancer is screened, diagnosed, very early, even though it doesn’t make people talk regarding him, when he’s very young, well, we know that it’s a cancer that we’re going to take care of very well, that we’re going to cure.
 And above all we will have a treatment that will be shorter, and less heavy.”

 Screening through mammography.
-This is what we are trying to raise awareness about during the month of October.
+This is what we are trying to raise awareness regarding during the month of October.
 And yet Delphine Lutringer, only 41% of the target population has had a mammogram over the past two years.
 Why ?

 “The mammogram is every two years.
 This screening is recommended between the ages of 50 and 74.
 It’s true that 41% isn’t bad, you might say, but it’s far from satisfactory.
 That’s a very good question.
 We have to try to understand why in order to be able to try to improve, to remove certain obstacles.
-Why, it could be because I don’t have transportation, I can’t get to a radiologist.
-It’s “I don’t have time” or “I think about it at some point and then I don’t make an appointment”.
+Why, it might be because I don’t have transportation, I can’t get to a radiologist.
+It’s “I don’t have time” or “I think regarding it at some point and then I don’t make an appointment”.
 And then there is fear.
 It can be the fear of screening, of the examination itself.”

 Is the exam painless?